plone/plone.restapi-client/docs/actions/comments.md

 ## Add Comment

+### Mutation function

+Use the `createCommentMutation` function to get the mutation for adding a comment for a page.

+### Hook

-This function can be used to add a comment to the given path.
+Use the `useCreateComment` hook to add a comment for a page.

-- Function name: `createCommentMutation`

 ### Parameters